kusterlab/curve_curator/README.md

 CurveCurator can deal with various different dose-dependent data formats and provides different customizable parsers.
 In essence, each file is a tab ("\t") separated file with data columns that have specific columns names that match to the parameter.toml file setup (see below point 2).

 We provide a detailed description for different data parser modes, how the data needs to be formatted accordingly, and how CurveCurator aggregates data in the [data folder](example_datasets/).
-If you have further questions you can always reach out for help here on GitHub.
+If you have further questions, you can always reach out for help here on GitHub.

 <a name="tomlfile_toc"/>